 Bagged refuse can be deposited in the dark green or grey containers with underground storage or be put out for collection on designated days.
-More information can be viewed can be viewed in this special brochure (afvalwijzer), which is also available in English.
+More information can be viewed in this special brochure (afvalwijzer), which is published in English.
 Please note that in Zuid, organic food waste is not collected separately from general household waste.

 Residents in Zuid can now recycle plastic packaging by depositing their plastic waste in the dedicated plastic containers – grey and orange bins, clearly marked as ‘Plastic verpakkingen'.
 Locations of these bins in Zuid can be found in this list (in Dutch).
 These can be used for empty plastic packaging, such as trays, cups, lids, bread bags, bottles, plastic wrap, flasks, pots, bags and tubes.
 When transferring these items to the plastic containers, it is important to only use clear bags – not black or green refuse bags.
 Other types of plastic should be discarded as part of your household refuse.